-Philipp Roesch-Schlanderer saw a gym from the inside for the first time when he was studying business and technology management at Columbia University in New York.
-He immediately realized that digital technologies could drastically improve the user experience in the gym.
-When he returned to Germany, he began working on technologies to create a modern, Internet-connected gym environment, co-founding eGym in 2011.
+When Philipp stepped into the gym in New York, it immediately hit him that digital technologies could drastically improve the user experience in the gym.
+When he returned to Germany later on, he began working on technologies to create a modern internet-connected gym environment and eventually, co-founding eGym in 2011.

 Not just for fitness experts

-eGym provides an Internet-connected training floor, where all of the machines can access a user’s personal fitness information, understand their specific fitness goals and personalize their experience across all of the equipment in the gym.
+eGym provides an internet-connected training platform through which the exercise machines in a gym can access a user's personal fitness information, understand his or her specific fitness goals, and personalize the experience across every piece of equipment.
 This connected network of training floors is a key driver for the success of the eGym Corporate Wellness Market Place.

 One key aspect of eGym’s business is data.

-Today, eGym employs over 300 people, with its largest offices in Colorado, Germany and Ukraine.
+Today, eGym employs about 400 people, with its largest offices located in Colorado, Germany, and Ukraine.

-With a strong vision, eGym has been able to recruit great talent in a tight employment market.
-Philipp looks for people that are highly self-aware, analytical and passionate.
+With a strong vision, eGym has recruited great talent in a tight employment market.
+Roesch-Schlanderer looks for people who are passionate, analytical and highly self-aware.

 Philipp’s primary responsibilities are setting the company strategy, deciding what kind of people are in senior leadership positions, making sure there is enough financing, and fire-fighting.